Rogues in the House

 "Rogues in the House" is one of the original short stories starring the fictional sword and sorcery hero Conan the Cimmerian, written by American author Robert E. Howard and first published in Weird Tales magazine in January 1934.
 It is set in the fictional Hyborian Age and concerns Conan inadvertently becoming involved in the struggle between two powerful men fighting for control of a city-state.
 It was the seventh Conan story Howard had published.
 It features a fight between Conan and an intelligent ape-like hominid.

 Plot summary

-"When did a priest keep an oath?” complained Conan, comprehending the trend of the conversation.
-“Let me cut his throat; I want to see what color his blood is.
-They say in the Maze that his heart is black, so his blood must be black too..."